-2. Both tourists and locals continue to unlock stories on a regular basis, using the FlippAR GO app.
-3. The AR postcards have travelled across 30 countries and over 400 cities in India.
+Both tourists and locals continue to unlock stories on a regular basis, using the FlippAR GO app.
+The AR postcards have travelled across 30 countries and over 400 cities in India.

-4. This project has helped a lot of youngsters experience and learn about South Parade.
-5. With the positive feedback that followed the execution of this project, the FlippAR team went on to create stories for over 200 other places of interest.
+4. This project has helped a lot of youngsters experience and learn about South Parade.5.
+With the positive feedback that followed the execution of this project, the FlippAR team went o execution of this project, the FlippAR team went on to create stories for over 200 other places of interest.